HK's new leader unveils sweeteners to pacify angry public

-HONG KONG (Reuters) - Hong Kong’s embattled new leader, Leung Chun-ying, announced a series of welfare measures on Monday and pleaded for time to deal with scandals that have rocked the city, including illegal structures in his own home.
+HONG KONG, July 16 (Reuters) - Hong Kong’s embattled new leader, Leung Chun-ying, announced a series of welfare measures on Monday and pleaded for time to deal with scandals that have rocked the city, including illegal structures in his own home.

 Leung, hand-picked by Beijing to lead Hong Kong, was speaking in his first question-and-answer session in the city’s Legislative Council since taking over two weeks ago.